On page SEO is one of the most important processes you can use, not only for achieving higher rankings but also for running successful SEO campaigns.

 On-Page SEO Checklist

-If you have read the article up to this point, the main tips are summarized in the checklist below: (You can also download in PDF format for printing – On page SEO Checklist)
+If you have read the article up to this point, the main tips are summarized in the checklist below.

 On-Page SEO Checklist